karafka/karafka/README.md

 ## Note on contributions

-First, thank you for considering contributing to Karafka!
+First, thank you for considering contributing to the Karafka ecosystem!
 It's people like you that make the open source community such a great community!

 Each pull request must pass all the RSpec specs, integration tests and meet our quality requirements.